microsoft/CameraTraps/README.md

 conda env create --file environment-detector.yml
 ```

 This environment file allows any TensorFlow version from 1.9 to 1.15 to be installed, but you may need to adjust that version for your environment.
-Specifically, if you are running on an Azure Data Science Virtual Machine (which has CUDA 10.1 as of the time I&rsquo;m writing this), you may receive a CUDA error, in which case you should change the line:
+Specifically, if you are running on an Azure Data Science Virtual Machine (which has CUDA 10.1 as of the time I'm writing this), you may receive a CUDA error, in which case you should change the line:

 `- tensorflow-gpu>=1.9.0, <1.15.0`